 - Might suffer from constant headaches, muscle pains, and paranoia

 Sometimes even non- threatening sounds and sensations might cause the individual to become uncomfortable and might look for comfort.
+Check out our Resurge review to discover the most legit deep sleep supplement

 What should be done?